Nv7-GitHub/gdo_client/README.md

 ## Part 1: Make a servo able to press your garage door

 This varies from remote to remote.
-If it is working then when rotated, it should click the button on the remote
+If it is working then when rotated, it should click the button on the remote.
+I did it by taking apart my garage door opener and building some lego around it.

 ## Part 2: Connect the servo to the Raspberry Pi